Skip to main content Skip to navigation

 Examinations

 For on campus exams, you are required to bring your student ID card and place it on your desk, so that your identity can be checked during the examination.
 You should avoid bringing a bag with you to the examination room, as you will not be permitted to bring it into the exam with you.
-The use of PDAs or mobile phones, or any other hand-held devices that facilitate wireless communication is not permissible in examination conditions.
-If you are found to have an electronic device in an examination or test, even if it is switched off and hasn't been used, the penalty will normally be a mark of 0% on that examination and can be even more severe.
+The use of PDAs or mobile phones, or any other hand-held devices that facilitate wireless communication is not normally permissible in examination conditions.
+The exception may be if you are required to take and upload photos of diagrams/mathematical equations as part of your exams.
+You will be told what devices, if any, are permitted prior to any exam.
+If you are found to have an electronic device in an examination or test that is not permitted, even if it is switched off and hasn't been used, the penalty will normally be a mark of 0% on that examination and can be even more severe.

 Examination dates and timetable

-There are two examination periods, with the main exams being held in May/June and resit exams held in September.
+For undergraduate students, there are two examination periods, with the main exams being held in May/June and resit exams held in September.
 For more information on the exam periods, please see the Examinations Office websiteLink opens in a new window.
-Please note that examinations are scheduled centrally by the Examinations Office and, as such, the Department has no control on which exams are held on which day.
+Please note that undergraduate exams are scheduled centrally by the Examinations Office and, as such, the Department has no control over which exams are held on which day.

 Special arrangements for exams